 The Future of Work: Clear Boundaries, Less Sacrifices

-Did you know that “work-life balance” is no longer the only standard we aim for?
-Instead of trying to separate work and personal life, the current trend is “work-life integration”, meaning that career and life can coexist, support and adapt to each other more flexibly.
+Did you know that “work-life balance” is no longer the only standard we strive for?
+Instead of trying to separate work and personal life, the current trend is “work-life integration”, which means that career and life can coexist, support and adapt to each other more flexibly.

-While not all jobs allow you to work anywhere or anytime, even those that require punctuality or shift work can still benefit from transparency in communication.
+While not all jobs allow you to work from anywhere or anytime, even those that require punctuality or shift work can still cultivate transparency in communication.
 When everyone knows their limits, capabilities, and priorities, the team will function more smoothly and understand each other better.
 It doesn’t have to be perfect, just be honest and clear!

 Far from being a luxury, loud living is a tool that helps us work more efficiently and live more fully in an ever-changing world .
 Instead of seeing boundaries between work and life as barriers, consider them as compasses that guide you to move forward steadily, sustainably and happily.

 It’s time to stop suffering in silence and burnout.
-Let’s “live loudly” and create a future of work that is both humane and productive, where everyone can succeed without losing themselves.
+Let’s “live loudly” and create a future of work that is both humane and productive, so that everyone can succeed without losing themselves.

 Source: https://dantri.com.vn/kinh-doanh/tu-choi-kiet-suc-chien-thuat-moi-cua-gen-z-de-song-that-lam-viec-hieu-qua-20250529113942648.htm